verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 If the namespace is labeled `istio-injection=enabled`, then Istio puts the WebLogic domain in the Istio mesh.
 You should label all the namespaces `istio-injection=enabled` where the WebLogic domain is to be created, or WebLogic domain creation will fail.
-Also, you can label the namespaces when using `VerrazzanoProject`, which by default, assigns the label to all the namespaces associated with the project.
+Also, you can label the namespaces when using a VerrazzanoProject, which by default, assigns the label to all the namespaces associated with the project.
 In the WebLogic Domain CR, the Verrazzano application operator sets the Istio enabled field.
 {{< clipboard >}}

 ```yaml